Leapmotor C10 new car review

 Market and model

-Prices start from £36,500 at launch.
+Prices started from £36,500 at launch.
 There's a single battery size (69.9kWh) and motor output (215bhp) on offer but two trim levels, base 'Style' or plush 'Design'.
 That asking price is extraordinarily good value.
 To give you some perspective, a similarly-sized based Tesla Model Y costs from around £47,000.
 And it's not as if Leapmotor has skimped on spec either.
 On the contrary, the C10 is extremely well equipped.
 There's a choice of two interior colour schemes, dark 'Midnight Aurora' or a rather more light extrovert 'Criolo Brown'.
 The standard wheel size is 18 inch, but you can trade up to 20 inch Trident spec rim if you want.
 There's a choice of 5 different paint colours.

 Equipment features include LED headlamps, 18-inch alloy wheels, a 360-degree parking camera, a panoramic glass roof, power-folding mirrors, Adaptive Cruise Control and a heat pump.
 Inside, there's a 10.25-inch LCD instrument cluster, 2-Zone automatic air conditioning, an air quality monitor, leatherette upholstery and powered front seat adjustment.
 Media stuff includes a 14.6-inch central touchscreen with online navigation, a 12-speaker audio system, voice control, online music and in-vehicle WiFi.
 Plusher 'Design'-spec adds nicer OEKOTEX silicone-trimmed front seats with heating and ventilation, plus rear privacy glass, steering wheel heating, animated LED tail lamps, 20-inch wheels and a powered tailgate.